- 5 minutes to read

 How It Works

-The Mermaid View is powered by the C4MermaidGenerator — a server-side class in the Nodinite Core library.
-It reads the five C4 diagram tables (C4Diagrams, C4DiagramLanes, C4DiagramActors, C4DiagramServices, C4DiagramConnectors) and emits valid Mermaid C4 syntax.
+The Mermaid View is powered by the C4MermaidGenerator — a server-side component in the Nodinite Core library.
+It reads the Architecture Diagram tables (C4DiagramNodes, C4DiagramBoundaries, C4DiagramLinks) and emits valid Mermaid C4 syntax for the diagram type.

 The generation process follows a deterministic order:

-Because the generator always reads the same rows in the same order, the output is deterministic — the same diagram always produces identical Mermaid markup.
+Because the generator always reads the same rows in the same order, the output is deterministic — the same diagram data always produces identical Mermaid markup.

 Example Output